 Thematic Youth Internship Programme

-In 2018, the Home Affairs Bureau has organised Thematic Youth Intership Programme [Chinese version only] under four different themes to provide diversified opportunities for young people.
+In 2018, the Home Affairs Bureau (now reorganised as Home and Youth Affairs Bureau) has organised Thematic Youth Intership Programme [Chinese version only] under four different themes to provide diversified opportunities for young people.

 Scheme on Corporate Summer Internship on the Mainland and Overseas

 Young talents can get an internship placement in some major enterprises by participating in the Scheme on Corporate Summer Internship on the Mainland and Overseas.
 There will be around 280 internship places in different provinces and Mainland cities (including the Guangdong-Hong Kong-Macao Greater Bay Area) and many other countries (including those along the Belt and Road routes).
 The internship covers a wide range of industries including financial services, real estate, construction and public utilities.

 United Nations Volunteers - Hong Kong Universities Volunteer Internship Programme

 Participants in United Nations Volunteers - Hong Kong Universities Volunteer Internship Programme will undertake a six-month assignment in various field units of the United Nations in Southeast Asian countries.
 These assignments cover various disciplines including health and education, environment and information technology..

 Young people aged 18-35 and currently studying in a tertiary institution are welcomed to participate in the Guangdong-Hong Kong-Macao Youth Cultural Exchange Programme [Chinese version only].
 Through activities including exchange sessions, visits and seminars held in Hong Kong, Macau and the Mainland, young participants from these three places can have a better understanding of one another.
 The Programme is free of charge.
 For details, please contact your institution.